 - How and why well completion and hydraulic fracturing designs continue to evolve

 - Critical issues impacting well productivity and forecasting that are often over-looked

-- Review the key geologic features of commercially successful plays
+- Unique development and geologic features of commercially successful plays

 Recent success in developing oil from very low permeability reservoirs in North America has sparked global interest in how these plays are being identified, evaluated and developed.
 This course addresses these issues that require unique approaches, as compared to conventional oil reservoirs, primarily in the areas of well design, hydraulic fracture design, log analysis, core analysis and production forecasting.

-This course is intended for engineers, geologists, technicians, sales representatives, investors, managers and technical support staff.
+This course is intended for engineers, geologists, and technical support staff.

 0.8 or 1.6 CEUs (Continuing Education Units) are awarded for this 1- or 2-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14 day window will not be refunded.
 Refunds will not be given due to no show situations.